 It would seem, that in more recent times, there’s been great pressure for all manufacturers to unveil groundbreaking new technology with each new model or generation of vehicles: Toyota’s TNGA Platform, and Mercedes-Benz’s MBUX AI-driven Infotainment system are good examples of this.

 So much so, that revealing a new design, and an updated engine or two simply does not cut it anymore.

 However, while this might be true for larger manufacturers – with vastly greater development budgets, R&D centres, and manufacturing capabilities – smaller brands are less capable at making big paradigm shifts in their tech and product strategies, instead, to survive, to thrive they have to rely on calculated gambles and constant evolutionary improvements throughout the lifespan of their product range.

-But every once in awhile, smaller manufacturers do take bigger jumps with their product strategy and that helps leapfrog the driving experience and competitiveness of the overall product.
+But every once in a while, smaller manufacturers do take bigger jumps with their product strategy and that helps leapfrog the driving experience and competitiveness of the overall product.

-As the old saying goes, if it ain’t broke, don’t fix it… but that doesn’t mean you can’t make it a whole lot better.
+Like the old saying goes, if it ain’t broke, don’t fix it… but that doesn’t mean you can’t make it a whole lot better.

 One such SUV that perfectly fits this bill is the Subaru Forester, which now enters its fifth-generation looking stronger than ever.

 During a recent media drive, we had a chance to sample the new Forester over a three-day drive, covering approximately 1,300 km from Penang to Hat Yai, Pranburi, and finally to Bangkok, prior to the Malaysian launch.